What is a Non-Disclosure Agreement And How Does it Work

 In a one-way or unilateral NDA, the contract is between two parties.
 One party discloses the confidential information, while the receiving party has an obligation to protect the proprietary information.

 Unilateral NDAs are often seen in cases where services are outsourced, such as in marketing or in financial audits.
 Unilateral NDAs are also common when buying or selling online businesses, where only the seller divulges information.

-Two-way, mutual or bilateral NDAs involve two parties which disclose non-public information to the other.
+Two-way, mutual or bilateral NDAs involve two parties that disclose non-public information to the other.
 As such, both parties have an obligation to protect certain information.
 This is generally seen as the start of fair and balanced mutual relationships.

-Bilateral NDAs are common when different businesses research on the feasibility and profitability of a possible merger or joint venture.
+Bilateral NDAs are common when different businesses research the feasibility and profitability of a possible merger or joint venture.

 In multilateral NDAs, three or more parties are involved in the transfer of confidential information.
 One or more parties disclose business information, while all receiving parties are obliged to protect the information.